AjayaRamachandran/AjayaRamachandran/README.md

 I love coding, but I'm still learning!

 My goals for 2023:
-- Learn PyGame
 - Get an HTML website hosted

 Things I'm working on:
-- Schemedit, a Minecraft plugin (complete, but still receiving updates)
+- Learning PyGame
+- Upgrading Schemedit, my minecraft plugin, to use PyGame

 ------